• Skip to primary navigation

 How To Make Strawberry Compote

-Step 1: Stir diced strawberries, sugar, and lemon juice together in a medium sauce pot.
-Bring to a simmer.
+Strawberries, sugar and lemon juice in a sauce pot.

-• Pro Tip: Allow the compote to cool down slightly before you give it a taste.
-If needed, adjust the flavor by adding sugar for more sweetness or squeezing extra lemon juice for more tartness.
+• If needed, adjust the flavor by adding sugar for more sweetness or squeezing extra lemon juice for more tartness.

 How To Use Strawberry Compote

 This strawberry compote is extremely versatile and can act as a yummy topping on various dishes.
 Its sweet tartness complements desserts like strawberry cheesecake cookies, vanilla ice cream, no bake strawberry cheesecake cones, custard, scones and whipped cream, parfaits, and cheesecakes.
-At breakfast, strawberry compote can substitute jam and go onto bread, biscuits, or yogurt.
+At breakfast, strawberry compote can substitute jam and go onto a bubble waffle recipe or make a bubble waffle ice cream cone and top with compote, bread, biscuits, or yogurt.
 You can even serve a spoonful of strawberry compote to complement red meat dishes like lamb or beef.

 I use The Best Strawberry Jam Recipe on more breads and biscuits than strawberry compote.
 Although they are very similar.